christsaizyt/US-Stock-Market-Prediction-by-LSTM/README.md

 4. Divied time-series data into three parts: *df, df_known_lately, df_lately*

 ## Preprocessing
-1. dive the data for each row into price and volume.
+1. Divide the data for each row into price and volume.
 2. Do standard normalization for price and volume.
-   **Here is an assumption: if winodw_len is large enough, it will be a Gaussian Distribution.
-Normalize to zero mean and unit variance.**
+   *Here is an assumption: if winodw_len is large enough, it will be a Gaussian Distribution.
+Normalize to zero mean and unit variance.*
 3. Normalization for row data but need to do some data reshape
-   **use sklearn preprocessing.StandardScaler()**
+   *use sklearn preprocessing.StandardScaler()*
 4. Rearrange to original format
 5. Save the scaler_price (it will be need when do the inverse transformation later)
 6. *df -> X, y* (for train and test)